paulwarren/nzde/dict/R/README.md

 <b>1</b> <i>n.</i> (Rural) a horse with broken wind.

+## Roaring Meg

+ <i>n.</i> a common name from gold-digging and coaching days for swift, rapid-rising creeks or small rivers (cf CRYING JENNY, GENTLE ANNIE) The first is very small, and in a dry season merely drips from the road [ca 1951 a mountain stream in Tararuas (NCC Small) 1955 Dec 24 Illustrated London News 1113 [caption] -->R. Mason notes of the creek name that the following may have some bearing on the original naming.
+A model of Londonderry's famous gun `Roaring Meg': in silver on an oak stand, presented to Sir Winston Churchill when he became freeman of Londonderry. cf OED (1575) a huge cannon etc.; (cf Illustr London News.
+1955 Dec 24 p1113) (1632) kind of top; (1811) (Geol) Trans.
+Geol Soc.
+This structure of clay .... goes by the name of shaggy metal, and the fresh water which makes its way through the pores has the expressive appellation of Roaring Meg.; W3 only common usage (cf. Roaring (adj) 1848. boisterous; (of health) exuberant)]

+<b>1</b> <i>n.</i> (Rural) a raging river.

+<b>2</b> <i>n.</i> (personal nickname) [?186?
+1870]

 ## roaring up

  <i>n.</i> a severe reprimand [ca 1951 Miss G. Hall: (Letter) [?
 Central Otago] `A roaring up': a severe talking to, in the disciplinary sense: such as `I gave him a number one roaring up and sent him down the road (q.v.)' cf Part.
 Roar up: Speak abusively to; shout at Lower classes': from ca 1905 F and G; AC 1919]